destroyboy/3dtest/README.md

 ## build

-Code is in C. There is a script called to build it on linux using gcc, otherwise it should be easy to build on another platform.
+Code is in C. There is a script to build it on linux using gcc, otherwise it should be easy to build on another platform.

 ##run